elysiajs/documentation/docs/essential/context.md

 ---

 # Context
-Context is information of each request passed to [route handler](/essential/handler).
+Context is information of each request passed to a [route handler](/essential/handler).

-Context is unique for each request, and is not shared except it's a `store` property which is a global mutable state object, (aka state).
+Context is unique for each request, and is not shared unless it's a `store` property which is a global mutable state object, (aka state).

-Elysia context is consists of:
+Elysia context consists of:
-- **path** - Path name of the request
 - **body** - [HTTP message](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages), form or file upload.
 - **query** - [Query String](https://en.wikipedia.org/wiki/Query_string), include additional parameters for search query as JavaScript Object.
-(Query is extract from a value after pathname starting from '?' question mark sign)
+(Query is extracted from a value after pathname starting from '?' question mark sign)
 - **params** - Elysia's path parameters parsed as JavaScript object
 - **headers** - [HTTP Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers), additional information about the request like User-Agent, Content-Type, Cache Hint.
-- path: Pathname of the request
+- **path**: Pathname of the request
 - **request** - [Web Standard Request](https://developer.mozilla.org/en-US/docs/Web/API/Request)
 - **store** - A global mutable store for Elysia instance
-- **cookie** - A global mutatable signal store for interacting with Cookie (including get/set)
+- **cookie** - A global mutable signal store for interacting with Cookies (including get/set)
 - **set** - Property to apply to Response:
-    - **status** - [HTTP status](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), default to 200 if not set.
+    - **status** - [HTTP status](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), defaults to 200 if not set.
     - **headers** - Response headers
     - **redirect** - Response as a path to redirect to